juanantonio284/simple_bash/linux_package_mgmt/apt_1_basics.md

 * `apt search packagename`: search for a package name in the repositories (same as `apt-cache search packagename`)
 * `apt show packagename`: show information about a package (same as `apt-cache show packagename`)
-* `apt list option package name`: shows lists of installed or upgradable packages
+* `apt list option packagename`: shows lists of installed or upgradable packages
 * `apt edit-sources`: directly edits the list of repositories that `apt` searches in for packages

 ### Installing Applications